KaraboMojalefa/Glow-Haven-Beauty-Studio-Website/README.md

     -Tested using mobile responsive layout

   Screenshots of the different screen sizes are included in the Screnshots folder.

+  ##Part_3 Details - JavaScript
+  This phase focused on the interactive functionality using JavaScript

+  ##Form Validation (Contact / Booking / Enquiry forms)
+  -Checking if inputs are empty
+  -Validating email format
+  -Checking phone number length
+  -Making sure required fields are selcted
+  -Showing success messages

+  ##User interaction feedback
+  -Showing messages like: "Thank you, your message has been sent" -Preventing invalid submissions

+  ##Search functionality
+  -Filtering services in a table using search bar -Showing/hiding rows based on what the user types

+  ##Lightbox / Gallery interaction
+  -Clicking images to open a bigger version
+  -Closing the image display

+  ##DOM manipulation (core JavaScript skill)
+  -Using querySelector, getElementById
+  -Listening for events like submit, click, keyup

   ##References
   [1] Unsplash, “Free High-Resolution Photos,” 2026.
 [Online].
 Available: https://unsplash.com